peakedev/metasync/README.md

 In time, we want to add a layer of abstraction to allow orchestration of many LLM tasks, automated handling of model rate limiters, built-in multi-provider failover routing, evaluation pipelines, and long-running background jobs.

 # Urgent Improvements
-- optimizer (!)
+- optimizer + Bruno for Eval & Meta (metatest and evaltest models)
 - worker replicas defined at the worker level (!)

 # 1.0.0
-- Runtime statelessness & suppot for multithreaded workers accross replicas
+- True runtime statelessness with distributed semaphore for thread management
 - Auto mode with (parametrised) model router as entry point (support for 'model forwarding')
 - High level worker controls (Total estimate cost; Rate limiting in Tokens per minute)
-- Accompanying UI
+- User Interface

 ## Project Structure